Homogeneous second-order descent framework: a fast alternative to Newton-type methods: An Adaptive HSODM for General Nonconvex optimization

-In this section, we consider a specific realization of HSODF named {\it adaptive} HSODM to convex and nonconvex optimization problems with second-order Lipschitz continuous objective function.
+In this section, we consider a specific realization of HSODF named {\it adaptive} HSODM to nonconvex optimization problems with second-order Lipschitz continuous objective function.
 Our motivation comes from well-established results of \cite{nesterov_cubic_2006,cartis_adaptive_2011,cartis_adaptive_2011-1} and the recent monograph \cite{cartis_evaluation_2022}.
-The goal is to find an $\epsilon$-approximate second-order stationary point defined as follows.

-\begin{definition} A point $x$ is called an $\epsilon$-approximate second-order stationary points if it satisfies the following conditions.
+The goal is to find an $\epsilon$-approximate second-order stationary point defined as follows. \begin{definition} A point $x$ is called an $\epsilon$-approximate second-order stationary points if it satisfies the following conditions.

 \end{definition}

 In addition, we consider a broad class of objective functions satisfying the second-order Lipschitz continuity. \begin{definition} We call a function $f$ has \(M\)-Lipschitz continuous Hessian if for all \( x, y \in \mathbb{R}^n\),